IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 The {ProductName} Stepper gives you the ability to configure different options for titles, indicators and more.

-This could be achieved through the `stepType` property of the `Stepper`.
+This could be achieved through the `StepType` property of the `Stepper`.
 It takes the following values:
 - Full *(default value)*
 - Indicator
 - Title